rakudo/rakudo/README.md

 can get two or three backends built in the same prefix.
-The first backend you supply in the list is the one that gets the `perl6` name as a symlink, and all backends are installed seperately as `perl6-m`, `perl6-p`, or `perl6-j` for Rakudo on MoarVM, Parrot, or JVM respectively.
+The first backend you supply in the list is the one that gets the `perl6` name as a symlink, and all backends are installed seperately as `perl6-m` or `perl6-j` for Rakudo on
+MoarVM, or JVM respectively.

 The format for the `--backends` flag is:

-    $ perl Configure.pl --backends=moar,parrot
-    $ perl Configure.pl --backends=parrot,moar,jvm
+    $ perl Configure.pl --backends=moar,jvm
     $ perl Configure.pl --backends=ALL

 ## Where to get help or answers to questions

-There are several mailing lists, IRC channels, and wikis available with help for Perl 6 and Rakudo on Parrot.
+There are several mailing lists, IRC channels, and wikis available with help for Perl 6 and Rakudo.
 Figuring out the right one to use is often the biggest battle.
 Here are some rough guidelines:

 The central hub for Perl 6 information is [perl6.org](http://perl6.org/).